gitlabhq/omnibus-gitlab/doc/development/broken_master.md

 1. Open a confidential issue in [`omnibus-gitlab` issue tracker](https://gitlab.com/gitlab-org/omnibus-gitlab/issues/) giving details about the vulnerability and a link to the failed job.

 1. Label the issue with the `security` and `For Scheduling` labels.
-GitLab's Security team will be made aware of this issue, thanks to the automation in place by [escalator](https://gitlab.com/gitlab-com/gl-security/automation/escalator).
+The GitLab Security team will be made aware of this issue, thanks to the automation in place by [escalator](https://gitlab.com/gitlab-com/gl-security/automation/escalator).